natalieagus/50005-2023/_os_labs/lab5_submission.md

 Once you have completed `Banker.py`, zip that file and submit your answer to our bot.
 Just type `/start` and follow the instruction there.

-Zip can be done easily via the cli (POSIX-compliant OS).
+Zip can be done easily via the CLI (POSIX-compliant OS).
 Call this command inside `lab_banker/` directory:

 ```
 zip lab3_submit.zip banker.py